Skip to main content

 • Participate in continuous professional development and maintain competencies relevant to your role.
 Your organisation will have systems in place to make sure you are appropriately trained, educated and supported to care for older people.
 It’s important you take part in training and regular reviews to continuously improve your clinical care skills and knowledge.
 If you need more training, help, or would like to further develop your skills, you should talk to your manager.
 They should provide the support you need to deliver quality care.

-• Deliver safe and quality clinical care* services that are evidence-based* and person-centred*.
-Older people can expect to receive comprehensive*, safe and quality clinical care* services.
-It should be based on the latest evidence and tailored to the older person’s specific needs, goals and preferences*.
-You may need to refer to and collaborate with other health professionals* and specialist services to organise comprehensive assessments and management strategies for the older person.
-This is an important part of multidisciplinary care*.
+• Deliver safe and quality clinical care services that are evidence-based and person-centred.
+Older people can expect to receive comprehensive, safe and quality clinical care services.
+It should be based on the latest evidence and tailored to the older person’s specific needs, goals and preferences.
+You may need to refer to and collaborate with other registered health practitioners and allied health professionals and specialist services to organise comprehensive assessments and management strategies for the older person.
+This is an important part of multidisciplinary care.
 Depending on your role, you may help monitor and review the effectiveness of management strategies.

 • Deliver clinical care services that meets each older person’s care and services plan.
 You are responsible for making sure you understand how to deliver clinical care services that meets the older person’s needs, goals and preferences.
 You should manage any risks associated with the older person’s clinical care services.
 Care and services plans should guide how you provide clinical care services.
 Care and services plans may be available as physical documents or through your organisation’s electronic care management system.
 It’s important care and services plans are regularly reviewed for effectiveness, including when an older person’s clinical needs and circumstances change.

-• Deliver clinical care* services in a way that is culturally safe*, trauma aware and healing informed* – See Standard 1.
+• Deliver clinical care services in a way that is culturally safe, trauma aware and healing informed– See Standard 1.

 You should support older people to take risks and make choices about their clinical care in line with their wishes.
 Older people have the right to make decisions that affect their lives and to have those decisions respected, even if there is some risk to themselves.
 This is called dignity of risk.